Undergraduate Catalog

 Students Enrolled in Our Academic English Studies Courses

-With the approval of the directors of the General Education and Academic English Studies (AES) programs, undergraduate students enrolled in one or more AES courses may be eligible to defer First-Year Seminar coursework while enrolled in AES courses.
+With the approval of the director of the General Education program, in consultation with the AES section head, undergraduate students enrolled in one or more AES courses may be eligible to defer First-Year Seminar coursework while enrolled in AES courses.
 Students will be required to enroll in a First-Year Seminar course in the semester following the successful completion of AES 222.
-Official notification must be made to the Office of the Registrar by the director of AES each semester.
+Official notification must be made to the Office of the Registrar by the director of General Education each semester.
 At the end of the approved deferral period, students who have deferred First-Year Seminar coursework are required to take CORE 120 Words and CORE 121 Numbers, in either order but consecutive semesters, regardless of class standing.
 Students who have deferred First-Year Seminar coursework are bound by all other Core requirements as stated above.

 Transfer Students